AMRITHA-LAL/amritha_portfolio/README.md

 # ✨ Portfolio Overview

-Amritha Lal- Personal Developer Portfolio is a personal portfolio website designed to present:
+Personal Developer Portfolio is a personal portfolio website designed to present:

 - My technical skills
 - Projects and prototypes